SlownLS/twitch_api/README.md

 User::Connect(string $code) - Used to connect the user with the twitch token.

-User::GetLocalInfo(string $keu) - Used to retrieve user's information
+User::GetLocalInfo(string $key) - Used to retrieve user's information

 User::GetByName(string $userName) - Used to retrieve a user's information with their name.